micmejia/bible-dump/AMPC/Romans/Rom 3.md

-Whom God put forward [[^c]before the eyes of all] as a mercy seat _and_ propitiation by His blood [the cleansing and life-giving sacrifice of atonement and reconciliation, to be received] through faith.
+Whom God put forward [before the eyes of all] as a mercy seat _and_ propitiation by His blood [the cleansing and life-giving sacrifice of atonement and reconciliation, to be received] through faith.
 This was to show God's righteousness, because in His divine forbearance He had passed over _and_ ignored former sins without punishment.